stevenokm/Tiny-Imagenet-binarized-training/README.md

 ```bash
 python trans.py
 ```
-Which will rearrange the dict of the Tiny imagenet dataset and make it follow the readnig requirement for the prtorch.
+Which will rearrange the dict of the Tiny imagenet dataset and make it follow the reading requirement for the prtorch.

 After that run